Wall Panelling Cost

 Shiplap

 Shiplap has interlocking boards in the same way as tongue and groove panelling does.
 However, the boards are recessed along one edge.
 You can see this style on sheds and weatherboarding too.
-It works best laid horizontally and covering a whole wall rather than just part way up.
+It is often laid horizontally and covers a whole wall, but you can stop partway up the wall if this suits your room best.
 This style takes a bit more skill to install but works well with Scandi and coastal interior designs.

 Wooden Slats

-Slat wall panelling is where long lengths of wood are attached vertically to the wall with a small gap in-between each one.
-It’s a modern take on traditional panelling, so it works best in newer homes.
+Slat wall panelling is where long lengths of wood are attached vertically to the wall with a small gap in between each one.
+It’s a modern take on traditional panelling, so it works best in with modern interiors.

 Wooden slats can be made from pine, oak or other types of timber to add texture and character to walls.
 They can be left unpainted, but a coat of oil or varnish is recommended to protect them.

-• Ask for detailed quotes, so you can see what everything costs and check all the work you want doing is included.
+• Do you know what's included?
+Ask for detailed quotes, so you can see what everything costs and check all the work you want doing is included.

 FAQs